mattbierner/all-this-blood/README.md

     <i>he said in his most goth voice</i>
 </div>

 This repo contains the source code used in [my project using a heartbeat sensor to modify my vision][post].
-Check out the post for the idea behind this experiment and details on the rest of the setup.
+Check out the post more details on the experiment

 ## Sensor
-This Python script collects heartbeat data from a [Pulse Sensor][pulse], sending heatbeat events over a websocket to the VR headset.
-It targets a Rasberry Pi that is using a MCP3008 analog to digital converter for the Pulse Sensor.
+This Python script collects heartbeat data from a [Pulse Sensor][pulse], sending heartbeat events over a websocket to the VR headset.
+It targets a Raspberry Pi that is using a MCP3008 analog to digital converter for the Pulse Sensor.

 The code requires Python 3.5+, and the [RPi.GPIO](https://learn.adafruit.com/raspberry-pi-analog-to-digital-converters/mcp3008) and [webksockets](https://pypi.python.org/pypi/websockets) libraries.